SAP monitoring with openITCOCKPIT

 Non-SAP checks: Hardware, operating system, database, tools

 In general, a comprehensive monitoring plan includes not only the monitoring of SAP systems, but also views of non-SAP services.
 This includes checks on mail services, network infrastructure and a whole lot more.
 This is where openITCOCKPIT offers the ability to implement a variety of audits.
+If you would like to find out more, our sales team is happy to assist you further.

 "SAP monitoring with openITCOCKPIT guarantees the availability and stability of our SAP systems.
 It contributes decisively to the satisfaction of the users and to our business success."